-Statistical Verification of the CAMI architecture using UPPAAL SMC.
+7.2.
+Statistical Verification of the CAMI architecture Using UPPAAL SMC

-In case of CAMI architecture, which is the most complex instantiation of our proposed generic architecture, exhaustive verification does not scale and hence we chose to verify the CAMI system requirements using UPPAAL SMC [20], the statistical extension of UPPAAL model checker to perform probabilistic analysis.
+In the case of CAMI architecture, which is the most complex instantiation of our proposed generic architecture, exhaustive verification does not scale, and hence we chose to verify the CAMI system requirements using UPPAAL SMC [7], the statistical extension of UPPAAL model checker to perform probabilistic analysis.
 To verify the functional requirements, we employ monitor STA to monitor the sensor values, the respective DSS output and the corresponding clock.
-For instance, an example of monitor STA for $R1{CAMI}$ is given in Fig. 12.
+For instance, an example of monitor STA for $R1{CAMI}$ is given in Figure 12.
 As shown, we start the monitoring clock s1 when the fire sensor produces the data, marked by transition to L2 triggered by the synchronization channel and we stop the clock when a decision is produced by local DSS or the cloud DSS.
-Similar monitors are employed for $R{2{\text{CAMI}}}$, $R{3{\text{CAMI}}}$, $R{4{\text{CAMI}}}$ and $R{5{\text{CAMI}}}$.
+Similar monitors are employed for $R2{CAMI}$, $R3{CAMI}$, $R4{CAMI}$, and $R5{CAMI}$.